NickDJM/accessible-menu/README.md

 #### Bootstrap support

 Looking to use this with Bootstrap?
 Because Bootstrap adds classes to the menu's containing element to show/hide the menu, you'll need custom open/close functions for your menu.
-Check out the [accessible-menu-bootstrap-4](https://www.npmjs.com/package/accessible-menu-bootstrap-4) project where all that is done for you!
+Check out the [accessible-menu-bootstrap-4](https://www.npmjs.com/package/accessible-menu-bootstrap-4) or [accessible-menu-bootstrap-5](https://github.com/NickDJM/accessible-menu-bootstrap-5) projects where all that is done for you!

 ## Versioning